Chapter 15: The Voice

 thing worth mentioning.
 It was hugely essential to the survival of any

 patrol.
-That something was squad leader, Sergeant Bartee.
-Lately, I was
+That something was Sergeant Bartee, the squad leader.
+Lately, I

-able to count on Sergeant Bartee much more than when he first showed up
+have been able to count on Sergeant Bartee more than I did when he first

-to take over the squad.
-He trusted me to do my thing, and I could trust
+arrived to take over the squad.
+He trusted me to do my thing, and I

-him to do his.
-Today, without Milliron and Bowman's help, it was more
+could trust him to do his.
+Today, without Milliron and Bowman's help, it

 Looking back now, after analyzing various "after-action reports,"